-- Personal data shall only be Processed fairly, lawfully and in a transparent manner (Principles of Lawfulness, Fairness and Transparency);
+- Personal data shall only be processed fairly, lawfully and in a transparent manner (Principle of Lawfulness, Fairness and Transparency);

-- Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which they are Processed (Principle of Data Minimisation);
+- Personal data shall be adequate, relevant and limited to what is necessary in relation to the purposes for which it is processed (Principle of Data Minimisation);

-- Personal data shall not be kept in a form which permits identification of a data subject for longer than is necessary for the purposes for which the Personal Data are Processed (Principle of Data Storage Limitation);
+- Personal data shall not be kept in a form which permits identification of a data subject for longer than is necessary for the purposes for which the personal data is processed (Principle of Data Storage Limitation);

 Data Subject Rights